weewx/weewx/docs_src/devnotes.md

 For Javascript, [JetBrain's
-WebStorm](http://www.jetbrains.com/webstorm/) is excellent, particularly if you will be using a framework such as NodeJS or ExpressJS.
+WebStorm](http://www.jetbrains.com/webstorm/) is excellent, particularly if you will be using a framework such as Node.js or Express.js.

 ## Daily summaries {#daily-summaries}